botpilots/Semantic-Similarity-API-Public/docs/curl-testing.md

 - `//title` - Select all title elements
 - `//paragraph[position()<3]` - Select the first two paragraph elements
 - `/document/content/paragraph` - Select paragraph elements that are direct children of the content element
+- `//p` - Select all p elements (common in DITA files)
+- `//li/p` - Select all p elements that are direct children of li elements
+- `//body/p` - Select all p elements that are direct children of body elements

 ## Troubleshooting